File a motion for a temporary order.

-It can take months to get a judgment (final decision) in your case.
-If you need the judge to make an order about something right away, you can file a Motion for Temporary Orders.
-A Motion for Temporary Orders asks the court to deal with important issues while you wait for the final hearing.
+It can take months to get a judgment, the final decision, in your case.
+If you need the judge to make an order about something right away, you can file a motion for a temporary order.
+A motion for a temporary order asks the court to deal with important issues while you wait for the final hearing.
 If you get a temporary order, it will last until the judge makes a new order or a final decision.

 When you file a motion, you need to file:

-- An Affidavit.
-Write on this form the facts the judge needs to know about what happened and when.
-In an affidavit you swear that everything you say is true; and
+- In an affidavit you swear that everything you say is true.

 Serving the motion when you serve the complaint

 Give the motion, affidavit, and proposed orders to the sheriff or constable to serve with the complaint.
-Be sure to write down the time, date, and place of the hearing on the motion.
+Write down the time, date, and place of the hearing on the motion.

 Serving a motion later